DannyNemer/aang/README.md

 	- Includes a suite of tests that check for ambiguity (grammatical, semantic, and textual), [grammatical conjugation errors, ill-formed semantic structures](https://github.com/DannyNemer/aang/blob/master/lib/parse/checkParseTree.js), [inefficiently designed grammatical structures](https://github.com/DannyNemer/aang/blob/master/lib/grammar/checkGrammar.js), and more to ensure optimal performance of the NLIs.
 	- 6,500+ git commits, [2,000+ test cases](https://github.com/DannyNemer/aang/tree/master/lib/test), 250+ unique error messages, 100,000+ words of technical documentation, and the highest code quality.
 (4,000+ hours of work.)

+While the above architecture appears straightforward, the design and development was anything but.
+Implementing this system was a seemingly Sisyphean task: multiple times, hundreds of hours of work had to be discarded to discover the superior, scalable, and successful approaches and models.
+No component, design, data structure, or algorithm was obvious, and each is the product of multiple revisions.
+The system's substantial, meticulous documentation demonstrates the rigorous design process that was necessary to solve its technical hurdles.

 Such a short explanation inadequately describes the breadth and sophistication of the system.
 But, the following are a few notable advancements over existing NLIs (e.g., Siri, Alexa):

 - Faster parsing